 Kids who feel needy are more likely to tantrum.
 If you've been separated all day, make sure you reconnect with some roughhousing and laughter before you try to shop for dinner.

 You don't have to prove you're right.
 Your child is trying to assert that he is a real person, with some real power in the world.
 That's totally appropriate.
 Let him say no whenever you can do so without compromise to safety, health, or other peoples' rights.
+(If power struggles are a daily challenge, you may find these ideas helpful: How to SidestepToddler Power Struggles)

 When your child gets angry, remember that anger is a defense against more uncomfortable feelings -- vulnerability, fear, hurt, grief.
 If you can help your child to notice those more vulnerable underlying feelings, the anger won't be needed as a defense, and will dissipate.